mikeb1869/mikeb1869.github.io/_posts/2022-01-23-chi-square-test.md

 Based upon these statistics, we retain the null hypothesis, and conclude that there is no relationship between mailer type and signup rate.

-In other words - while we saw that the higher cost Mailer 2 had a higher signup rate (37.8%) than the lower cost Mailer 1 (32.8%) it appears that this difference is not significant, at least at our Acceptance Criteria of 0.05.
+In other words - while we saw that the higher cost Mailer 2 had a higher signup rate (37.8%) than the lower cost Mailer 1 (32.8%) it appears that this difference is not statistically significant, at least at our Acceptance Criteria of 0.05.

 Without running this Hypothesis Test, the client may have concluded that they should always look to go with higher cost mailers - and from what we've seen in this test, that may not be a great decision.
 It would result in them spending more, but not *necessarily* gaining any extra revenue as a result